necmigunduz/product_design_instructions/design_instructions.md

   - Input fields for Username, Display Name, Phone, and Email,
   - Dropdown for User Roles including the options of Guest, Admin, and SuperAdmin,
   - Checkbox for determining whether a user is Enabled or Disabled,
 - A table listing users who already signed including the information of ID, User Name, Email, and Enabled/Disabled (A boolean value coming from the checkbox is whether checked or not),
 - A button to save the user after all the required information is entered in the form
-- Button to display/hide user signup form,
+- A button to display/hide user signup form,
-- Checkbox to hide disabled users in the list of users table.
+- A checkbox to hide disabled users in the list of users table.

 ## Layout settlement